Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 Terminal wait: Another 15 minutes

-The surprise: You’ll see how compact the island really is—it’s a short, sweet connection between major attractions
+The surprise: You’ll see how compact the island really is — a short, sweet connection between major attractions

-The return journey – starting near the Seawall, turning on 25th, crossing Broadway and approaching the drinks-forward tour starting location.
-Notice how close everything really is!
+The return journey — starting near the Seawall, turning on 25th, crossing Broadway and approaching the tour starting location.
+Notice how close everything really is.

 ◆ ❦ ◆